Qunst/minitankforge/docs/project-handoff.md

 - Edit only `etsyUrl` in `assets/js/tanks-data.js` or `assets/js/sets-data.js`.
 - Use slug-specific context to avoid placing a URL on the wrong item.
 - Verify the diff carefully before final response.
+- Regenerate static product pages after updating direct Etsy URLs so generated detail pages and JSON-LD use the current listing link.

 ## Known Gotchas